-Logging tools, calibration, resolution, and documentation will follow the standard industry practice as shown in Appendix B.
+Logging tools, calibration, resolution, and documentation will follow the standard industry practice will be shown in Appendix B, which will be provided at a later date.

 For fluid sampling tools, calibration values will be noted in daily sampling recordings, as well as errors in calibration, should there be any.
 For parameters where calibration is not acceptable, redundant equipment may be used to ensure that any potential loss of data is minimized.